CheminDavide/Dynopt/README.md

         - False when you have all the shots already encoded and assessed
     * `"MUX" [boolean]` : do not create the final optimized version
         - False when no video output is needed
+    * `"DEL" [boolean]` : delete temporary files after execution
+        - False when you want to keep shot detection and vmaf information

 #### 2. Run the main script:
 ```bash